 Jack Trout and Al Ries introduced the concept of positioning in the late seventies/ early eighties.
 Although the approaches to the concept have been refined over the years, the basic concept remains the same.
-To date, positioning strategy is still a relevant powerful marketing concept.
+To date, positioning strategy is still a relevant, powerful marketing concept.
+For many businesses, it is the cornerstone of crafting a marketing strategy.

-Creating a well-defined position that has current commercial appeal is the next most important thing after creating a differentiated quality product in the chosen art.
+Creating a well-defined position that has current commercial appeal is the next most important thing after creating a differentiated quality product in the chosen field.

 To be moderately successful in business, you do not need positioning.
 There are many businesses making money, some even lots of money, without any thought given to positioning or their position.